svtk/AtomicKotlinCourse/Programming Basics/Looping & Ranges/Exercise 5/task.md

 ## Mastering the IDE: `iter` Live Template

-IntelliJ Idea speeds up the typing of frequent expressions by using
-<span class="control">`Live templates`</span>.
-Type `iter` and then press
-<span class="shortcut">&shortcut:ExpandLiveTemplateByTab;</span>.
-This live template unfolds into a for expression, so you can type the expression you want to iterate over and an index variable name.
-IntelliJ Idea even automatically suggests the variable name that can be iterated over if it's available in the context.
+IntelliJ Idea rapidly creates frequent-used expressions using <span class="control">`Live templates`</span>.
+Type `iter` and then press <span class="shortcut">&shortcut:ExpandLiveTemplateByTab;</span>.
+This live template expands into a `for` expression.
+You type the expression you want to iterate over, along with the name for the index variable.
+IntelliJ Idea automatically suggests the variable name to iterate over if it's available in the context.

 ```
 iter + tab